gtewksbury/Microsoft-Bot-Framework-HOL/lab 2 - LUIS/README.md

 ![Create LUIS Intent](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%202%20-%20LUIS/images/luis-highlight-city-entity.png)

 Click the highlighted text and select *RestaurantReservation.Address* from the menu.
 We've just told LUIS to interpret this as the restaurant's address.
-Note, in training LUIS this way, we aren't just training LUIS to recognize the term *Pittsburgh*, but rather are training LUIS to understand how to recognize *RestaurantReservation.Addresss* based on natural language heuristics!
+Note, in training LUIS this way, we aren't just training LUIS to recognize the term *Pittsburgh*, but rather we're training LUIS to understand how to recognize *RestaurantReservation.Addresss* based on natural language heuristics!

 ![Create LUIS Intent](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%202%20-%20LUIS/images/luis-map-city-entity.png)